Teaching Scholarships & Grants

 National Association of School Psychologists

 The largest group in the USA dedicated to providing training and information to school psychologists, have several scholarships and grant programs available for applicants wishing to enter into school counseling / psychology as a career.
 Amongst them are the Minority Scholarship Program available to lower financial barriers to ethnic minority students wishing to enter into a career as a school psychologist.
 The scholarship is valued at $5,000 and applicants must be members of NASP, a US citizen and enrolled at a NASP approved institution.
-For more information, see the NASP page.
+For more information, refer to NASP Awards, Scholarships, and Grants.

 Special Education Teacher Scholarships